-11. Exterior square, Schur multiplier, and the second cohomology group
+3.6 Exterior square, Schur multiplier, and the second cohomology group

-In Section 9, we studied the category of central extensions of a group G using the groups $G \wedge G$ (the exterior square of G) and M(G) (the Schur multiplier of G).
+In Section 3.4, we studied the category of central extensions of a group G using the groups $G \wedge G$ (the exterior square of G) and M(G) (the Schur multiplier of G).
 Instead of studying the original category, we considered the category of central extensions with homoclinisms as the morphisms.

-Our goal now is to consider, for any group G and abelian group A, the relation between the group $H^2(G; A)$ (described in Section 6.5) and the isomorphism types of G and A. More specifically, we will consider the equivalence relation of being isoclinic on $H^2(G; A)$.
+Our goal now is to consider, for any group G and abelian group A, the relation between the group $H^2(G; A)$ (described in Section 3.1.5) and the isomorphism types of G and A. More specifically, we will consider the equivalence relation of being isoclinic on $H^2(G; A)$ .
 The equivalence classes turn out to be the fibers of a surjective map from $H^2(G; A)$ that is the right map of an important short exact sequence.
 We will construct the maps explicitly.

 One crucial and nontrivial fact stated in this section will not be proved here, namely, that the sequence is right exact, and more specifically, that the short exact sequence under consideration is the same as the universal coefficient theorem short exact sequence.
-For a detailed description as well as proofs of these facts, see [6], Theorem 1.8, and in [11], Theorem 2.2.
+For a detailed description as well as proofs of these facts, see [6], Theorem 1.8, and in [12], Theorem 2.2.

-11.1.
-Homomorphism from the Schur multiplier to the kernel of the extension.
-We will now describe a very important homomorphism.
-For any central extension of the form:

-there is a natural homomorphism from the Schur multiplier of G to A, i.e., a homomorphism:
+3.6.1 Homomorphism from the Schur multiplier to the kernel of the extension there is a natural homomorphism from the Schur multiplier of G to A, i.e., a homomorphism: